acdemiralp/fg/readme.md

 **What is a framegraph?**
 A rendering abstraction which describes a frame as a directed acyclic graph of render tasks and resources.
+Based on the Game Developers Conference (GDC) presentation by Yuriy O’Donnell on EA Frostbite’s rendering architecture.

 **What is a render task?**
 A compute or graphics task to be performed as part of a rendering pipeline.